tombrown86/WorkFrame/README.md

 	<li>No caching</li>
 	<li>... it could go on for a while</li>
 </ol>
-<p>However, I wrote this framework purely to provide the fundamentals.
-You can pull in whatever functionality you want.</p>
+<p>This framework provides the fundamentals and can easily be extending with any additional desired functionality :)</p>